mwufi/nfts/README.md

 ## Transactions

 * setup_account.cdc: This transaction configures an account to hold KlktnNFT.
+At first only used for our custodial account, as we implement withdraws, users can use it as well.

-* create_token_template.cdc: This transction uses the NFTMinter resource to create an NFT template of typeID, it must be run with the account that has the minter resource stored at path /storage/NFTMinter.
+* create_token_template.cdc: This transaction uses the NFTMinter resource to create an NFT template of typeID, it must be run with the account that has the minter resource stored at path /storage/NFTMinter.

-* mint_klktn_token.cdc: This transction uses the NFTMinter resource to mint a new NFT, it must be run with the account that has the minter resource stored at path /storage/NFTMinter.
+* mint_klktn_token.cdc: This transaction uses the NFTMinter resource to mint a new NFT, it must be run with the account that has the minter resource stored at path /storage/NFTMinter.

 * transfer_klktn_token.cdc: This transaction transfers a KlktnNFT from one account to another.